Wife and ally of ousted South Korean president indicted by special prosecutors

+Yoon set off South Korea’s most serious political crisis in decades when he attempted to force his agenda through an opposition-dominated legislature by declaring martial law on Dec.
+3, 2024.
+It lasted only hours but triggered months of turmoil that paralyzed politics, disrupted foreign policy and rattled the economy.

+Yoon was impeached, then removed from office in April and rearrested last month after his conservative party lost the presidency in an early election.
+The new government has appointed three special prosecutors to investigate both the period of martial law and suspicions of corruption that dogged Yoon through his term in office.

-A team led by Special Prosecutor Min Joong-ki said it charged Kim with violating financial market and political funding laws and receiving bribes, about two weeks after a court ordered her arrest.
+A team led by Special Prosecutor Min Joong-ki said it charged Yoon's wife, Kim Keon Hee, with violating financial market and political funding laws and receiving bribes, about two weeks after a court ordered her arrest.

-A separate team led by Special Prosecutor Cho Eun-suk said Han was charged with abetting Yoon’s imposition of martial law, which investigators say amounted to a rebellion, as well as falsifying and destroying official documents, and lying under oath.
+A separate team led by Special Prosecutor Cho Eun-suk said former Prime Minister Han Duck-soo was charged with abetting Yoon’s imposition of martial law, which investigators say amounted to a rebellion, as well as falsifying and destroying official documents, and lying under oath.

-Yoon was removed from office in April and rearrested last month over his December martial law decree, and three special prosecutor investigations into Yoon and his allies have been launched by the government of liberal President Lee Jae Myung.

-Yoon’s defense minister, military commanders and police officers have been also arrested for their involvement in martial law.
+Dozens of people have been arrested or investigated over Yoon’s martial law debacle, corruption allegations involving his wife, and other controversies from his three years in office, including an alleged cover-up of a marine’s drowning death during a 2023 flood rescue operation.

+Key suspects include former Defense Minister Kim Yong Hyun, who has been accused of planning martial law with Yoon and sending troops to the National Assembly in an unsuccessful attempt to block lawmakers from voting to lift it.
+More than 60 people were separately indicted for rioting at a Seoul court which issued the warrant for Yoon’s first arrest in January.

 Assistant special counsel Park Ji-young told a televised briefing that Han was the highest official who could have blocked Yoon’s attempt to impose martial law.
 Park said Han still played an “active” role in Yoon’s martial law declaration by trying to get Yoon’s decree passed through a Cabinet Council meeting as a way to give “procedural legitimacy” to it.